benknight/hue-alfred-workflow/README.md

 ## ⚠️ Using this workflow macOS 12.3+ ⚠️

-_Last updated May 22, 2022_
+_Last updated March 15, 2023_

-This workflow has a dependency on Python 2 which was removed in macOS version 12.3.
-This means the workflow will no longer work if you've upgraded macOS to the latest version.
+This workflow used to have a dependency on Python 2 which was removed in macOS version 12.3.
+As of version 3.1, Python 3 support has been added.
+However if you're using an older version of workflow, it will no longer work after macOS upgrade.

-In order for this workflow to "just work", it will need to be upgraded to support Python 3, but this requires all its dependencies to add Python 3 support as well, which has not happened yet, particularly this library: https://github.com/deanishe/alfred-workflow

-In the mean time, to make this workflow work you must perform the following steps to install Python 2 using Homebrew: https://www.alfredapp.com/help/kb/python-2-monterey/ and then download the latest release from the releases page.

-See the open issues for additional support regarding this change.

 ## Features